-The Strategic Management and Controllership Office (DIGEC) is the unit responsible for managing the operational risk, with the support of the Executive Board and the Board of Directors.
-The Controllership Superintendence (SUCON), through the Internal Controls and Compliance Area (ARCIC), is responsible for promoting the policy’s culture and the implementation of methods for identification, classification, assessment and mitigation of risks, and control and corrective actions for processes and procedures.
+Finance, Controls and Investor Relations Office (FCIRO) is the unit responsible for managing the operational risk, with the support of the Executive Board and the Board of Directors.
+The Risk Management Superintendence, through the Internal Controls and Compliance Area (ARCIC), is responsible for promoting the policy’s culture and the implementation of methods for identification, classification, assessment and mitigation of risks, and control and corrective actions for processes and procedures.

 Operational risks are reported to the Ethics and Compliance Committee (COMEC) and the Executive Board on a monthly basis.
 Reports containing the risks identified and the relevant mitigation plans, where applicable, are regularly submitted to the Board of Directors.